beetbox/beets/docs/plugins/fetchart.rst

 no resizing is performed for album art found on the filesystem---only downloaded art is resized.
 Server-side resizing can also be slower than local resizing, so consider installing one of the two backends for better performance.

+When using ImageMagic, beets looks for the ``convert`` executable in your path.
+On some versions Windows, the program can be shadowed by a system-provided ``convert.exe``.
+On these systems, you may need to modify your ``%PATH%`` environment variable so that ImageMagick comes first or use PIL instead.

 .. _PIL: http://www.pythonware.com/products/pil/
 .. _ImageMagick: http://www.imagemagick.org/